General Application Process

 All submitted application materials will become part of your application file and cannot be returned.
 Please retain your own copy.

 *Program-specific deadlines, supplemental materials, and additional admissions requirements can be found on the

 What is the deadline to apply?

-- For most master’s and MFA programs, the priority deadlines are 1 month prior to the start of classes for domestic applicants and about 3 months prior to the start of classes for international students.
+- For most master’s the priority deadlines are 1 month prior to the start of classes for domestic applicants and about 3 months prior to the start of classes for international students.
 We encourage you to visit the